lkrych/rainbow/README.md

 * This endpoint should clear the database, and populate it with a set of [userCount] users with randomly generated, human first and last names. **complete**
 * Each user should have between 0 and 50 randomly generated connections. **complete**
 * Each user should have a randomly generated favorite color. **complete**

+## Interested in using rainbow connection?

+Clone the repository and intialize both of the technologies!
+You should use composer for PHP, and NPM for ember.
+Have fun!